No, the customer lifecycle is not about calculating life expectancy. So, do you know what it is exactly?

 The customer lifecycle refers to the different stages and events that will punctuate a customer’s relationship with a company.

-In the manner of a conversion funnel, it allows to know at which stage customers are in their relationship with your company:
+In the manner of a conversion funnel, it allows you to know which stage customers are at in their relationship with your company:

 - How long have they been customers?